cmtchssn/Dissertation/README.md

 My first script attempt has failed.
 I will read more about calling transforms in scripts tomorrow.

+### Day 007
+Let's fix the script!
+So, for future reference, I should actually read the error messages to solve my problems.
+It was unnecessary to use `GetComponent<GameObject> ();` on the sphere and audio mixer in my code as they are assigned in the inspector via drag and drop and are not attached to the object with the script component.
+Let's build a little marble madness level and see what happens.

+I've made a box with a ball inside.
+I want to use WASD to control x and z position of the box and use the mouse for y position of the box.
+This will mean controlling the box and shaking the ball, which will use the vocoder parameters I exposed previously.
+The ball falls through the floor, I need to fix that.
+I think I want to click the box with the mouse and then shake it based on mouse movements, ignoring WASD.
+The whole thing is janky right now, gotta clean it up tomorrow.

 ---

 ### Jesse Meeting 001